-Colorado is one of only 13 states (including the District of Columbia) which recognize common law marriages.
+Colorado is one of only 13 states (including the District of Columbia) that recognize common-law marriages.

 The issue that usually arises is that one party believes they are common law married, and the other believes they are not married.
 You may not have intended to enter a legally-binding relationship, and may not have.
 It depends on the facts of your specific situation.

-If the facts of your case do not support a common law marriage, Sharon Liko can challenge the marriage.
+If the facts of your case do not support a common-law marriage, Sharon Liko can challenge the marriage.
 If the marriage is valid, she can help you protect your property and limit your financial exposure.
-Call Sharon D. Liko, P.C. today at (303) 534-4888 to set up a consultation.
+Call today at 303-534-4888 to set up a consultation.

 Since there is no statutory definition of common law marriage, the court must consider a series of subjective factors in determining whether or not a marriage exists.

 In the analysis of the subjective factors presented by the parties at a hearing, the court must determine whether or not “the parties held themselves out as a married couple.”

 The court will look at a number of factors, including:

 - Whether the wife uses the husband’s last name;